Form: A rambling vine-like shrub.

 Flowers: Medium-small, white or yellow, in large clusters with a slight fragrance.

 Leaves: Glossy green, to 2.5in long, 3-5 leaflets per leaf.

 Stems: Slender, arching.
 Some varieties have thorns.
 If pruned as a vine, it must be fastened to

 Water once established: Once a month.
 Every one or two weeks in the hottest parts of the year

 for better appearance.

 Soil: Well drained, pH 5.6-8.5 (acidic to alkaline).

-Prune: Only dead wood and that necessary to keep in bounds or to shape.
+Prune: Remove only dead wood and branches necessary to keep it in bounds or in shape.

 Propagation: Cuttings or layering.

 Uses: Ornamental.
 Screen on trellis or wall.
 Groundcover or erosion control on banks and slopes.